Restaurateur and rapper take on former Domino's Pizza outlets in Russia

 He said he had also participated in the tender to buy McDonald's MCD.N former restaurants in Russia and had even signed a preliminary contract before ultimately losing out to businessman and McDonald's franchisee Alexander Govor.

-(Reporting by Olga Popova, writing by Mark Trevelyan, editing by Nick Macfie)
+(Reporting by Olga Popova, writing by Mark Trevelyan, editing by Nick Macfie and Stephen Coates)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.